-One way to make budgeting easier is by utilising software to automate your accounting and finance processes, like Payhawk's smart expense management tool.
+One way to make budgeting easier is by utilizing software to automate your accounting and finance processes, like Payhawk's smart expense management tool.
 Our software allows you to easily create business budgets for different departments or categories within your company, including receipt and invoice accounting data.
-We also provide corporate cards (Visa debit and credit cards for employees and company teams.
+We also provide Visa business debit and credit cards for employees and company teams.
 These cards allow you to track expenses and monitor employee spending while providing peace of mind that they'll always have access to funds when they need it.

 Although we're in a much better position than we were during the Great Recession of 2008, there are still economic uncertainties ahead.
 And in the midst of talks of another pending recession, there is no guarantee that all will go smoothly.
 As a financial leader, you understand your role requires you to think big but also be nimble enough to keep up with changing market conditions.
 Also while taking into account any other potential risks (from operational risks to increase in competition) to make sure you have enough money in reserve if they should arise.

 It's also easy to fall into the trap of focusing on improving margins instead of growing revenue.
 While growing sales is important, so is maintaining profitability levels by keeping costs low and controlling expenses through automated strategic planning.

 Zero-based budgeting (ZBB) is a method of accounting that requires managers to justify every money they spend.
 It enforces them to make decisions based on what they need, not what they want.
 With a zero-based budget, you'll have more spend control over how money is spent, which will lead to better use of funds and more efficient operations overall.